csswizardry/csswizardry.github.com/_posts/2026-08-17-when-safaris-ignore-cache-ignored-cache-control.md

 Inspector is open.
 That is a useful development convenience, particularly when you need to know that you’re looking at the latest copy of a resource.

-Before this fix, WebKit did two things when that toggle was active:
+Before this fix — i.e., the bug — WebKit did two things when that toggle was
+active:

 * it set an internal policy that bypassed its resource cache; and
 * it set the outgoing request’s `Cache-Control` and `Pragma` headers to